populationtwo/camden-theme-documentation/docs/setup.md

 ## Slides

-The Home Page features a slider.
+The Camden Home Page features a slider.
 To add a new slide to the slider, follow this steps:

-Navigate to Slides > Add New from WordPress dashboard.
+1. Navigate to __Slide__ > __New Slide__ from WordPress dashboard.
-Enter slide title.
+2. Enter Slide title.
-Click on Featured Image at the bottom right.
+3. Click on __Set featured image__ at the Featured Image metabox.
-Upload an image.
+4. Upload an image.
 You can also drag and drop the image from your computer.
-Click Set Featured Image .
-Enter all necessary parameters in Slides tab .
+5. Edit all options in Slide Options metabox accordingly.
-Publish the page.
+6. __Publish__ the page.
-You can modify Slide additional options from Theme Options .
+7. You can modify Slide additional options from __Theme Options__.

-Recommended image size for the slide is 680 px x 320 px You can change the slide animation, pause time, etc in the Theme Options section.
+?> Recommended image size for the slide is 1600 px x 800 px

+?> You can change the slide animation, slide interval, etc in the Theme Options section.
-This theme includes 2 sliders, Orbit Slider and FlexSlider 2.
-Both slider ready to be used without installing any plugin.
-The default slider is FlexSlider 2, you can change it to Orbit Slider from the Theme Options.

-Orbit Slider can also be generated from Shortcodes.
-For more information check the Shortcode section below.
+?> Slider can also be generated from Shortcodes.
+For more information check the [Shortcode](/customization/shortcodes?id=orbit) section.

 ### Slides Options